 1. You must explain the circumstances that kept you from meeting the satisfactory academic progress standards in the past.

 2. You must explain what has changed that will allow you to be successful in the future.
-Include as many specifics as possible, including your anticipated degree completion date and the estimated number of hours remaining for your degree.
+Include as many specifics as possible, including your anticipated academic program completion date and the estimated number of hours remaining for your degree or aid-eligible non-degree graduate program.

 3. You must meet with your academic advisor to discuss your plan of action.
 You will need to request your advisor to complete an online SAP advisor support form, or your may print the Academic Advisor Support Form from our website and request that your academic advisor complete the statement when you meet together.